-At December 31, 2013, we utilized 2,477 company drivers in our operations.
-We also had 357 owner-operators under contract compensated on a per mile basis.
+At December 31, 2016, we utilized 1,802 company drivers in our operations.
+We also had 753 independent contractors under contract who were compensated on a per mile basis.
 Our drivers are compensated on the basis of miles driven, loading and unloading, extra stops, and layovers in transit.
-Drivers can earn bonuses by recruiting other qualified drivers who become employed by us and both cash and non-cash prizes are awarded for achieving certain miles per gallon goals.
-All of our drivers are recruited, screened, drug tested and participate in our driver training program.
+Drivers can earn bonuses by recruiting other qualified drivers who become employed by us, and both cash and non-cash prizes are awarded for achieving certain miles-per-gallon goals.
+All of our drivers are recruited, screened, and drug tested and participate in our driver training program.
 Our driver training program stresses the importance of safety and reliable, on-time delivery.
-Drivers are required to report to their driver managers daily and at the earliest possible moment when any condition en route occurs that might delay their scheduled delivery time.
+Drivers are required to report to their driver managers daily and at the earliest possible moment when any condition occurs en route that might delay their scheduled delivery time.

-Owner-operators are utilized through a contact with us to supply one or more tractors and drivers for our use.
-Owner-operators must pay their own tractor expenses, fuel, maintenance, insurance, and driver costs.
+We contract with independent contractors to supply one or more trucks and drivers for our use.
+Independent contractors must pay their own truck expenses, fuel, maintenance, insurance, and driver costs.
 They must meet and operate within our guidelines with respect to safety.
-We have a lease-purchase program whereby we offer owner-operators the opportunity to lease a tractor, with the option to purchase the tractor at the end of the lease term.
-We believe our lease-purchase program has contributed to our ability to attract and retain owner operators.
-At December 31, 2013, approximately 40 owner-operators were participating in this program.
+We have a lease-purchase program whereby we offer independent contractors the opportunity to lease a truck, with the option to purchase the truck at the end of the lease term.
+We believe our lease-purchase program has contributed to our ability to attract and retain independent contractors.
+At December 31, 2016, approximately 220 independent contractors were leasing 257 trucks in this program.

 In addition to strict application screening and drug testing, before being permitted to operate a vehicle, our drivers must undergo classroom instruction on our policies and procedures, safety techniques as taught by the Smith System of Defensive Driving, and the proper operation of equipment, and must pass both written and road tests.
 Instruction in defensive driving and safety techniques continues after hiring, with seminars at several of our terminals.
-At December 31, 2013, we employed 77 persons on a full-time basis in our driver recruiting, training and safety instruction programs.
+At December 31, 2016, we employed 99 persons on a full-time basis in our driver recruiting, training and safety instruction programs.